-All staff should be aware that children can abuse other children and that it can happen both inside and outside of school or college and online.
-All staff should be clear as to the school's or college's policy and procedures with regard to child-on-child abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it.
+All staff should be aware that children can abuse other children and that it can happen both inside and outside of school and online.
+All staff should be clear as to the school's or policy and procedures with regard to child-on-child abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it.

-All staff should understand that even if there are no reports in their schools or colleges it does not mean it is not happening, it may be the case that it is just not being reported.
+All staff should understand that even if there are no reports in the school it does not mean it is not happening, it may be the case that it is just not being reported.
 As such it is important if staff have any concerns regarding child-on-child abuse they should speak to their DSL (or DDSL).